miklaf/miklaf.github.io/README.md

 ## Hello world!
 This is a general info page

-If you like to contact me just follow the link
+If you like to contact me just find me